karlo2021/web-app-with-mern/README.md

 The <b>type</b> can be any HTML tag such as the string 'div', or a React component, <b>props</b> is an object containing HTML attributes or custom component properties.
 The last parameter(s) is zero or more children elements, which again are created using the createElement() function itself.

- For the Hello World application, let’s create a very simple nested element—a <div> with a title attribute that contains a heading with the words “Hello World!”, which will go inside a <script> tag within the body:
+ For the Hello World application, let’s create a very simple nested element `<div>` with a title attribute that contains a heading with the words “Hello World!”, which will go inside a <script> tag within the body:

 ```js
 ...